sh3boly/browser/README.md

 - Redirect following (with loop protection)
 - Custom User-Agent strings

-### Rendering
+### CSS & Rendering
-- Text-only rendering (no images or CSS styling)
+- Block-level layout (no inline or flex/grid yet)
+- Basic CSS parsing and application (tag, descendant selectors)
-- Font size and weight support
+- Font size, weight, and style support
+- Rectangle and text drawing
 - Line wrapping
 - Scrollable content
 - Responsive layout on window resize

 ## Limitations

-- Text-only rendering (no images, CSS, or JavaScript)
-- Basic HTML support (no complex layouts)
+- No image, video, or JavaScript support
+- CSS support is basic: only block-level, no inline/flex/grid, limited selectors
 - No form handling
 - No link clicking functionality
-- Limited CSS support
+- No advanced layout (floats, positioning, etc.)

 ## Development

 This browser is implemented following the educational approach from [Web Browser Engineering](https://browser.engineering/), serving as a learning project that demonstrates:
 - HTTP protocol implementation
 - HTML parsing techniques
+- CSS parsing and selector logic
+- Block-level layout and rendering
 - GUI programming with Tkinter
 - Caching strategies
 - Text layout algorithms